 - 38 states and the District of Columbia allow health care practitioners to provide at least some STI treatment for the partner of a patient diagnosed with an STI without first examining the partner.

 - 8 states allow treatment for all or most STIs.

-- 14 states and the District of Columbia encourage or require health patients with information about STIs to give to their partner.
+- 15 states and the District of Columbia encourage or require health care practitioners to provide patients with information about STIs to give to their partner.